-California moralism Tananiahia Details Column number ADD The first column for all tags is the command ADD.
-2 NODE-POWER-PIQ- INTERFACE Enter the tag as shown.
+Column number Tag or value Details 1 ADD The first column for all tags is the command ADD.
+2 NODE-POWER-PIQ-INTERFA CE Enter the tag as shown.
 Tags are not case sensitive.
 3 Node Name Required field.
 4 Interface Name Required field.
 5 External Key If the IT device has already been added to Power IQ, find the external key on the IT device's page in the Data Center tab, and enter the text in this field.
 If the IT device has not been added to Power IQ yet, enter a text value, but make sure to use the same value when adding the IT device to Power IQ.
 You can quickly make a file of all node and interface information by exporting.
-See Export Nodes (on page 171).
+See Export Nodes (on page 174).
 6 Managing Power IQ Name Enter the name of the Power IQ that manages the IT device.
 The name must match the value in the Power IQ Device Name field on the Access > Power IQ Services > "Power IQ Device Name" Configuration dialog.
 See Configuring Power IQ Services (on page 380).
 7 Description Optional.

-► To assign categories and elements to a node to the CSV file:
+To assign categories and elements to a node to the CSV file: